jmarcosdias/healthy/README.md

       Here are the steps to do what is described above:

-      1. Create a group named "manage-my-green-grocer" (or choose another name if you prefer)
+      a.
+Create a group named "manage-my-green-grocer" (or choose another name if you prefer)
-      2. In the "manage-my-green-grocer" group Permissions, choose Add permissions -> Attached policies.
+      b.
+In the "manage-my-green-grocer" group Permissions, choose Add permissions -> Attached policies.
-      3. Click in "Create policy".
+      c.
+Click in "Create policy".
 A new page will open (create policy page) in a new tab.
-      4. In the Create policy page, click in the JSON tab, click in the "Import managed policy" link, then search "AmazonS3FullAccess", choose this line and then click "Import".
+      d.
+In the Create policy page, click in the JSON tab, click in the "Import managed policy" link, then search "AmazonS3FullAccess", choose this line and then click "Import".
          The JSON text that will be imported, should look like this:
          ```